 Predatory Practices

 Unfortunately, some processors use predatory practices.
-They provide a ridiculous cost of services to the customer that are backed by ironclad contracts that cannot be easily escaped.
+The charge very high fees that are backed by ironclad contracts that may be difficult to get away from.
 Read reviews before you sign up with a payment service provider.
 Always check the fine print.
+Get a lawyer to review any contract before you sign it.

 Excessive Fees and Terms